This Interactive Map Tells You How Many Hours of Your Life Will be Wasted Commuting to and From Work

 These statistics are based on the assumption that the average American starts working full-time at 18 and retires at age 63.
 Over the course of a 45-year career, the average person spends about 250 days per year working for a grand total of 11,250 working days in a lifetime.
 Using U.S. Census Bureau data on the daily round-trip commute times for 1000 cities and towns across the country, EducatedDriver then did the math and displayed their findings in this interactive map.

 As bleak as the results may be, commuting is simply a fact of life for many.
 However, there are ways to make your drive more productive.
 One survey revealed that using your commute time to prep for your workday can help boost your career satisfaction.
-And if you're trying to learn and better yourself, there are always audiobooks and podcasts you can listen to, plus a wide variety of audio courses you can take.
+And if you're trying to learn and better yourself, there are always audiobooks, podcasts, and other great commuter gifts you can use to make your time spent feel more meaningful, plus a wide variety of audio courses you can take.
 Think of it this way: In 408 days, you could totally be fluent in French.
 Bonne chance!